 In the Old Testament book of Amos 9:11-15, we read God's prophetic promise to restore the Tabernacle of David in the last days.
 In Acts 15:5-19, James and the elders of the early church believed that when God opened the door for salvation to all nations, this was the beginning of the fulfillment of this prophesy.
 All nations including the Jewish believers were free to come into His presence without animal sacrifices, the law, or religious rituals.
 Now everyone could come boldly before the throne of Grace and worship God in spirit and in truth.
 That is what the Tabernacle of David was all about and that is what The River of Life Worship Center is all about as well - FREEDOM!
 Freedom to express your love in heartfelt worship however you choose, and freedom to minister to one another through the gifts that the Holy Spirit has given for that very purpose (I Corinthians 12:1-11).

 Prayer is an accentual part of any ministry and is extremely important for the vision of The River of Life Worship Center.
-Every Tuesday and Friday evenings at 7:00 PM the doors are open to anyone who desires to pray for revival in our area.
+Every Thursday evening we host Teaching Sessions at 7:00 PM which are open to anyone in our area.
 The Word of God says in James 5:16 in the Amplified version, "the earnest (heartfelt, continued) prayer of a righteous man makes tremendous power available".
 Worship draws God's presence, but prayer releases His power.
 Intercessory prayer prepares the hearts of people to receive God's love.
 Spiritual warfare in prayer pulls down strongholds in our area and releases minds that have been blinded by the enemy.
 Praying in the Spirit releases the Spirit of God in us to bring revival.

 **Please check our Events Calendar for special meetings other than the ones listed above.